simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 ## Debug

-In a previous post we used to emulator for debugging, and that is fully possible in this scenario aswell.
+In a previous post, we used the emulator for debugging, and that is fully possible in this scenario as well.

 ### Azure Storage Emulator
-First make sure that you have started Azure Storage Emulator and that you are using version 5.9 or later (in this moment 5.9 is the latest).
+First, make sure that you have started Azure Storage Emulator and that you are using version 5.9 or later (this moment 5.9 is the latest).

 ### local.settings.json
 Then make sure your local.settings.json is configured in the right way for our scenario.
 We need to use development storage and we also need to provide the SharePoint values for PnPJs to work.
 Have a look at mine: